fkie/iop_core/doc/iop_core_packages.md

 ## iop_ocu_slavelib_fkie
 A helper library for ROS/IOP-Bridge OCU nodes.
 This library combines the IOP client services (AccessControlClient, DiscoveryClient and ManagementClient) and listen to the command of the master (ocu_rqt_access_control_fkie) to synchronize the access of multiple OCU client to robot services.
 Each OCU client needs to implement `SlaveHandlerInterface` interface class.
+All client plugins use the functionality of the same Slave instance.

 #### Parameter: